bnomei/kirby3-seobility/README.md

 ### Term Suggestion (paid)

 This field is a button to trigger a term suggestion (more, less, ok) for the specified search engine (see settings).

+> ⚠️ You need to have a keywordcheck field on the same blueprint and at least one keyword set to get further term suggestions.

 **site/blueprints/default.yml**
 ```yaml